landaudiogo/cc-assignment-2023/README.md

 }
 ```

-The researcher field contains the email of the researcher that has to be notified by the notifications service.
+The researcher field contains the email of the researcher who has to be notified by the notifications service.

-Schema:
+Event avro schema:
 ```json
 {
     "type": "record",